OpenTreeOfLife/ot-ansible/README.md

 ## new host prep

+Ansible connects and runs using the `ansibleuser` set in `group_vars/all.yml`.
+All playbooks assume this user exists, you can log into the server with this user using ssh keys, and that the user has sudo privileges.

 MTH has an `ot-private` repo that interacts with a fresh AWS instance to create an "admin" account with sudo privileges and the open tree keys (the SSH private keys are not in that repo, developers need to be given those).
 Other than the user account